huahuawong/datascience-essentials/1. Machine Learning/nlp_projects/README.md

-This repo focuses on using NLP for text classification/ sentiment analysis.
+This repository focuses on using NLP for text classification/ sentiment analysis.

+`covid_text.py`: classify tweets into 3 major categories - 'positive, neutral, negative'